UmmItC/Article/en/Linux/Init/systemd/DoH-enable-any-system/index.md

 ## Conclusion

-By following these steps, you've configured DNS Over HTTPS using systemd-resolved on your Linux system, enhancing your privacy and securing your DNS queries.
+By following these steps, you've configured DNS Over HTTPS using systemd-resolved on your system, enhancing your privacy and securing your DNS queries.
 If you encounter issues, try the opportunistic DoH setting or experiment with different DNS server options.

 ## References